Jacob Magnus Sprengtporten: The 1772 coup

 The conspirators contacted the king and received his assent to their scheme.
-Their plan was that Sprengtporten would lead a mutiny among the large garrison at Sveaborg Fortress, in his native Finland, and then ship these troops over to Stockholm to seize the capital and overthrow the government.
+They planned that Sprengtporten would lead a mutiny among the large garrison at Sveaborg Fortress, in his native Finland, and then ship these troops over to Stockholm to seize the capital and overthrow the government.
 At the same time Johan Christopher Toll would lead a second mutiny at Kristianstad, in Skåne, to tie down government forces in the south.

-Sprengtporten arrived at Sveaborg in 16 August and successfully persuaded the garrison to follow him after producing tokens from the king.
+Sprengtporten arrived at Sveaborg on 16 August and successfully persuaded the garrison to follow him after producing tokens from the king.
 However, contrary winds prevented his ships from leaving Finland for several days, and although Toll's mutiny at Kristianstad had also been successful, he too was unable to move his troops to Stockholm immediately.
 In the meantime word reached the capital that an insurrection was in progress, enabling the government to send out orders for all available forces to converge on the city and defend it from the rebels.
 It appeared that the coup had missed its window of opportunity, but at this crucial moment the king himself seized the initiative.
 On 19 August he managed to rally the Stockholm garrison and then marched on the Riksdag, arrested the government and formally effected the switch to absolute monarchy by promulgating the Instrument of Government (1772).
 Sprengtporten was not able to reach Stockholm until 7 September, by which time the new regime had already been in place for almost three weeks.